effector/effector/docs/introduction/core-concepts.md

 ## Event

-System is like an organism.
-How does it work?
-`Events` trigger with arbitrary values and our system reacts to them.
-Not actions but events since from an application point of view it receives it from the outside world.
-Internal meaning of events could be different: intention to change the state or message from one responsibility scope of an application to another.
+`Event` is a function with arbitrary values which represents intention to change the state or message from one responsibility scope of an application to another.

 ## Store

-For sure we need to store values somehow.
-Curious approach that stores are actually memoized events which are able to skip duplicate values.
+`Store` is a memoized event which is able to skip duplicate values.
-Second point is that stores should be as light as possible with possibility to combine them as we need.
-Last but not the least, Updates are sent only when need.
-No selectors around.
-By design.

 ## Effect

-Last in a trinity but the most important one.
-As mentioned above understanding of observer's point is a key.
-Effect means any side-effects for the level of business logic(our system).
-Rephrasing that in a more technical way of things Effect is anything that could lead to exceptions.

-Could network requests lead to exception?
-For sure.
-Could timers lead to exception?
-Yes.
-Could third-party API's(eg. maps) lead to exception?
-Of course.
-Could work with local Storage lead to exception?
-Yes[link to mdn] Could even for-loops with custom throw inside lead to exception?
-Yeah!

-These situations require a container which could produce `.done` event in case if side-effect managed to avoid exceptions and `.fail` event if not.
-For common cases Effect produces `.finally` event to cover behavior completely.
-As side-effects could not be resolved just in time sometimes Effect provides `.pending` boolean store field for managing loading indicators and etc.
+Effect is a container for any kind of side effects(network requests, third-party APIs etc.), possibly async with linked events and stores to subscribe

-Any of these elements is a `regular unit` which are effector fundamentals.
+Any of these elements is a `regular unit` which effector are based on.

 <!-- ## Event